terraform-aws-modules/terraform-aws-elb/README.md

 ## Note about SSL

-* Valid SSL certificate has to be specified as `ssl_id_certificate` argument for secure listener.
+* Valid SSL certificate has to be specified as `ssl_certificate_id` argument for secure listener.
 Use [terraform-aws-acm module](https://github.com/terraform-aws-modules/terraform-aws-acm) to create one.
 See [ELB example](https://github.com/terraform-aws-modules/terraform-aws-elb/blob/master/examples/complete/main.tf) for details.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs